-Cash and cash equivalents include cash on hand, deposits held with banks, and other short-term highly liquid investments with original maturities of three months or less.
-As at December 31, 2020 and 2019, the Company did not have any cash equivalents.
+Cash includes cash on hand, deposits held with banks, and other short-term highly liquid investments with original maturities of three months or less.
+As at December 31, 2021 and 2020, the Company did not have any cash equivalents.

 Financial assets and liabilities